Danish Nature

 REAL SCIENCE

-The REAL SCIENCE project allows high school students to become creators of scientific knowledge in close collaboration with real scientists.
-The students themselves collect water samples and field notes from their local lake.
-Subsequently, they analyze the samples to identify species of fish and amphibians using DNA clues.
-The scientific purpose of the project is to understand species communities on a national scale and effects of non-biological (e.g. lake temperature and physical environment) that influence species composition.
+The REAL SCIENCE project allowed high school students to become creators of scientific knowledge in close collaboration with real scientists.
+The students themselves collected water samples and took field notes from their local lake.
+Subsequently, they analyzed the samples to identify species of fish and amphibians using DNA clues.
+The scientific purpose of the project was to understand species communities on a national scale and effects of non-biological (e.g. lake temperature and physical environment) that influence species composition.

 Read more about REAL SCIENCE (in Danish)